RomuloOliveira/commit-messages-guide/README.md

 Classes derived from InventoryBackend were not respecting the base class interface.

-It worked because cart was calling the backend implementation incorrectly.
+It worked because the cart was calling the backend implementation incorrectly.
 ```